gearglow/ReptiliaWithATwist/The List.md

 A sickly green bolt of spell-fire hit the spider, which curled up dead.
 Elysia felt as if a great, intangible _something_ had passed before her, and the weight of it chilled her to the core.

 "Now," Moody said, breaking the shaken reverie of the students.
 "Who can tell me _why_ these spells are considered Unforgivable?
-You can kill someone with a simple cutting curse, cause pain with a well-placed hemorrhoid hex, and control someone with judicious use of Confundus charms.
+You can kill someone with a simple cutting curse, cause pain with a well-placed boil hex, and control someone with judicious use of Confundus charms.
 What makes these three so special?"

 "'Cuz using one's a one-way ticket to Azkaban," Seamus volunteered.